 A keyword with high returns on search inquiries is however a potential traffic magnet and a viable tool to attract more visitors to the website.

 The “solar panel price listing” keyword has the potential to only attract 20 people to your website when you use it as a keyword.
-But the “solar panel cost” has the potential to be displayed to 27,100 in a month — if you can make to the higher ranks of Google of course.
+But the “solar panel cost” has the potential to be displayed to 27,100 every month — if you can make it to the higher ranks of Google of course.

 It is best to leave the choice of SEO keywords for your website to SEO agencies, but you should have them provide an SEO audit, which will include:

 If your website centers on “solar panels” for instance, the SEO audit should help you avoid highly competitive keywords that will not make your page get lost in the shuffle on search results.
 Your chances of competing in the market with such general and high competitive keywords are usually very low.

 Vague keywords are better known as keywords who do not have any special descriptive value.
 They are best left to the user’s interpretation and do not communicate any intent.
 These are keywords such as “awesome”, “Look at this”, “Surprised?” which do not really describe the topic.
 A professional SEO will help you avoid such keywords on your website.

 The keyword examples above explains this in detail.
 The use of “solar panel cost” over “solar panel price listing” holds significant benefits, which your SEO agency must spell out to you correctly.